Hellmann-Lab/scRNA-seq_Contamination/README.md

-# scRNA-seq background RNA
+# The effect of background noise and its removal on the analysis of single-cell expression data

 This repository contains the necessary code to reproduce the analysis for the manuscript **"The effect of background noise and its removal on the analysis of single-cell expression data"**.

 ## Snakemake